knotc - Man Page

 Stop the server if running.

-Reload the server configuration and modified zone files.
+Reload the server configuration and modified zone files, and reopen the log files if they are configured.
 All open zone transactions will be aborted!

 Show global statistics counter(s).
 To print also counters with value 0, use force option.